-The Director of Human Resources and Labor Relations (EEO Officer) will have staff responsibility for the Program.
-At the direction of the CEO, the Director of Human Resources and Labor Relations (EEO Officer) is directly responsible for coordinating the implementation and administration of the EEO Program for MTS and its subsidiaries.
-The Director of Human Resources and Labor Relations (EEO Officer) shall be directly responsible for circulating approved job specifications to those responsible for MTS recruiting, screening, selection and promotion.
+The Chief Human Resources Officer (EEO Officer) will have staff responsibility for the Program.
+At the direction of the CEO, the Chief Human Resources Officer (EEO Officer) is directly responsible for coordinating the implementation and administration of the EEO Program for MTS and its subsidiaries.
+The Chief Human Resources Officer (EEO Officer) shall be directly responsible for circulating approved job specifications to those responsible for MTS recruiting, screening, selection and promotion.
 Any processes that lack job-related objectivity shall not be used or sanctioned.

-If problems exist in the implementation of this plan, it is the responsibility of the CEO or his designee the Director of Human Resources and Labor Relations (EEO Officer) to make corrections so that MTS may fulfill its goals and ambitions in a timely manner.
+If problems exist in the implementation of this plan, it is the responsibility of the CEO or his/her designee the Chief Human Resources Officer (EEO Officer) to make corrections so that MTS may fulfill its goals and ambitions in a timely manner.

-- A. The responsibilities of the Director of Human Resources and Labor Relations (EEO Officer) for this program include: - 1.
+- A. The responsibilities of the Chief Human Resources Officer (EEO Officer) for this program include: - 1.
 Developing and recommending an EEO policy, a written EEO Program, and internal and external communication procedures. - 2.
 Conduct an annual workforce utilization study to determine where MTS and its subsidiaries need to implement efforts to achieve parity in employment with the availability of a qualified workforce within the County of San Diego. - 3.
 Assist management in collecting and analyzing employment data, identifying problem areas, setting goals and timetables and developing programs to achieve goals. - 4.
 Designing, implementing, and monitoring internal audit and reporting systems to measure program effectiveness and to determine where progress has been made and where further action is necessary. - 5.
 Review the Agency's EEO Policy with managers and supervisors to ensure that EEO policies and procedures are being followed. - 6.
 Concurring in all hires and promotions. - 7.
 Periodically review employment complaints, reasonable accommodation policies, performance evaluations, grievance procedures and union agreements with the Human Resources Department to ensure there is no disparate impact. - 8.
 Reporting periodically to the CEO on progress of goals.
 Reports should include recommendations to improve program and achieve goals.